-Anyone seeking to apply for unemployment benefits, including those who have a side business, can generally do so in person, over the phone or online through the unemployment office in the state where you worked.
+Anyone seeking unemployment benefits, including those with a side business, can generally do so in person, over the phone or online through the unemployment office in the state where you worked.

 Although the application process varies by state, some basic steps to take include:

 - Locate your state’s unemployment office.
 The U.S. Department of Labor a helpful unemployment benefits locator map.

 - Prepare your personal information.
 You’ll need to have details like your address, phone number and Social Security number, as well as bank information if you’d like to receive your benefits through direct deposit.

 - Gather your income information.
 You might be asked for financial information, like your total income for the year.
 If your unemployment office requests additional documentation, you should have 1099s, your annual tax return or other proof of income on hand.